Skip to content

 Get info, Solutions, Get Feedback, Repeat

-This process of do, then learning from it, and course correct is built into Agile concepts and ideas.
-This is all part of the Agile feedback loop.
+This process of doing, learning from it, and making adjustments is fundamental to Agile concepts and ideas.
+It is all part of the Agile feedback loop.

 The Scientific Process Uses Feedback